Mastering Work Productivity

-You can get your own copy of the book, Deep Work, here through Amazon.
+Click Here for your own copy of Deep Work.
 I cannot recommend it enough.
-(I am an Amazon affiliate, so I earn a small commission if you purchase with this link — at no extra cost to you.
-But this book is so good, I’d give 1000 of them away myself if I could!)
+This book is so good, I’d give 1000 of them away myself if I could!

 Seeing what you’ve accomplished is a natural high of its own.
 Be proud, and realize that you can train yourself to be more productive — even in a world with a million distractions.